 - Your motorcycle has been damaged or destroyed for reasons outside of having an accident

-If you have been in an accident, the first step is to check for any injuries and seek medical attention if needed.
+If you have been in an accident, the first step is to check for any injuries and seek medical attention.
 The next step is assessing the damage by getting your motorcycle off the road and looking it over.
 Get all the details from the other driver, including their insurance information.
 Take photos of the damage and the location where it happened.

 Should You File a Claim?